Unity-Technologies/facial-ar-remote/readme.md

 *Note* Our internal setup was using a dedicated wireless router attached to the editor computer or lighting port to ethernet adaptor.

+### Issues

+1. Character Rig Controller requires all bones to be set to work correctly.

+2. Character Rig Controller does not support Humanoid Avatar for bone animation.

+3. Animation Baking does not support Humanoid Avatar for avatar bone animation.